Ballistic: Ecks vs. Sever: Plot

-Ecks is arrested by the Vancouver Police Department under the false pretense that he killed Martin.
+Ecks is arrested by the Vancouver Police Department under the pretense that he shot Martin.
 While being transported to jail, his convoy is attacked by Sever, who frees Ecks.
 After a lengthy car chase, Sever throws a piece of paper at Ecks and tells him to ask Gant about his wife.
 Ecks meets Rayne at an aquarium and it's revealed that her "death" was orchestrated by Gant.
 Rayne ended up believing Ecks had died while he believed that she had.
 Rayne then married Gant under the name Vinn.
 It ends up that Gant had Sever's family killed; it was initially believed that kidnapping Michael was Sever's revenge.
 However, Rayne reveals that Michael is actually Ecks' son, and Sever's kidnapping was for his protection.

 Ecks, Rayne, and Sever go to Sever's underground bunker in an abandoned trainyard, where Rayne is reunited with Michael.
 Gant and Ross arrive with an army of heavily armed DIA agents, and a pitched battle ensues.
 Ecks and Sever eventually gain the upper hand and Sever kills Ross in a fight in the bunker.
 Gant tries to retrieve the Softkill in Michael's arm but is surprised to find it's not there.
 Sever kills Gant using a Softkill-loaded bullet and escapes as the police arrive.
 The film concludes with Ecks and Sever looking over the sea and Ecks thanking Sever for reuniting him with his family.

 Production

+Development

 In 1986, screenwriter Alan B. McElroy wrote a spec script titled Legion, about an ex L.A. cop who's called in to help track down a rogue CIA agent code-named Legion who went on a killing spree.
 After he and director Dwight H. Little made Halloween 4: The Return of Michael Myers (1988), the next movie they wanted to do was Legion, which by then was re-titled into Gunner, the name of the main hero character in the script.
-Between 1988 and 1989 they worked on the project at Vestron Pictures, and Dolph Lundgren was going to star in the film, however, due to management changes in Vestron, producer Charles W. Fries stopped the development of the film.
+Between 1988 and 1989 they worked on the project at Vestron Pictures, and Dolph Lundgren was going to star in the film; however, due to management changes at Vestron, producer Charles W. Fries stopped development of the film.
 McElroy's script was left unproduced until about 1999 when it was picked up for production again, but this time with the new title, Ecks vs. Sever.